lstarrett/tcp-forwarder/README.md

 # TCP Forwarder
-Utility script to configure a proxy host to forward all TCP traffic (bound for all ports or a specific port) to a remote host, masquerading as the original client so that responses are sent directly back to the initiating client.
+Utility script to configure a proxy host to forward all TCP traffic from a client host (bound for all ports or a specific port) to a destination host, masquerading as the original client so that responses from the destination host are sent directly back to the initiating client.

 Utilizes the iptables program, and is tested on Linux hosts, but should work anywhere iptables is found.

 ## Requirements
 * bash
-* root permissions (for renice privilege)
 * iptables
+* netcat (for testing)
+* root permissions (depending on host configuration)

 ## Usage
 Run as a stand-alone script: